Indk0/Bank_Accounts/README.md

 # Bank_Accounts

 ## Overview
 ### This is a mini-project I have completed using the Codedex specific.
-I have decided to take the initial task specification and added extra features such as:
+I have decided to take the initial task specification and add extra features such as:

-* Menu option
+* Menu option.
-* View, deposit and withdraw function
+* View, deposit and withdraw function.
-* A PIN verification for withdrawals
+* A PIN verification for withdrawals.
 * Messages for the user to create a banking app like experience.

 ### Here's what the original specification looked like: